Pix-ez/Autodialer/README.md

 3. **AI Blog Generator** (LLM-based)

 This was developed as a first-time exploration of Ruby and Rails, resulting in a simple, minimalistic app with three primary pages: **Autodialer**, **Scraper**, and **Blogs**.
-Hosted on render with docker image.
+Hosted on render with docker image. link-> [https://autodialer-v1.onrender.com/home]

 ---